gefleury/datascientest_anomalous_sounds/README.md

 </figure>

 ## General strategy
-Each audio clip is converted to a (mel-)spectrogram using the [librosa](https://librosa.org/doc/latest/index.html#) python package.
+Each audio clip is converted to a (mel-)spectrogram using the [librosa](https://librosa.org/doc/latest/index.html#) python package, and stored in the folder `data/features/`.

 Then, we first address the supervised classification problem, using the test set containing both normal and anomalous (labeled) sounds.
 Obviously, this task does not follow the challenge rules but is useful to get a first benchmark (and for pedagogical reasons too, the main goal for us was to learn).
 For that purpose, we use different dimensionality reduction techniques on the spectrograms and then test various standard machine learning techniques (KNN, SVM, random forests, gradient boosting trees) as well as basic neural networks.